SHASHWAT-MISHRA-997/Advance-Chat-Assistant/README.md

 Text Input: Type your question or command in the provided text box (e.g., "What is the capital of Japan?" or "Explain quantum physics").
 The AI will process your query and generate a detailed, accurate response in real-time.

-Voice Input: Click the "Speak" button, and the AI will listen to your voice command.
+Voice Input: Click the "Speak" button and the AI will listen to your voice command.
 The app uses Google Speech Recognition to understand your voice input and respond accordingly.
 Example: Say, "What's the weather like in Paris today?" and the bot will reply with up-to-date information.